 Disney’s Art of Animation Resort Review

-During the recent New Fantasyland media event, I had the opportunity to stay in the Lion King section with my family.
-I’d already gotten a sneak preview of the resort during Disney’s Social Media Moms, so I was prepared for the captivating, colorful lobby, and the kid-friendly theming.
-But since the hotel wasn’t open at that time, I wasn’t entire sure what staying there would feel like.
+During the New Fantasyland media event, I had the opportunity to stay in the Lion King section of the resort with my family.
+I’d already gotten a sneak preview of the resort during Disney’s Social Media Moms earlier in the year, so I was prepared for the captivating, colorful main lobby, and the kid-friendly theming.
+But since the hotel wasn’t open at that time, I wasn’t entirely sure what staying there would feel like.

 The Suites at Disney’s Art of Animation

 Family suites are really the biggest benefit of the Art of Animation.
 They are really great for families because they include a main living area with a pull-out sofa bed, a standard master bedroom, two full bathrooms, and a sink/microwave/fridge area.